Harsh-a-Vardhan/JusPay-Cube-3D/README.md

 [SolutionApproach.pdf](https://github.com/user-attachments/files/19922964/Cube.Rotation.-.Harsha.pdf)

-Final Solution: Replace the cube file with the cube-solution file to add the functions.
+Final Solution: Replace the cube file from the main branch with the cube file of the solution branch to add the new cube-specific functions.

-(Download the entire folder and open the index file in the dist folder to see the cube working in the solution branch)
+(Download the entire folder and open the index file in the dist folder to see the cube working with complete functionality from the solution branch)

 This is the project I did as part of my coding interview at Juspay.
 I created and modified functions to rotate a cube in 3d space using Purescript